doriansmiley/lotusJS/README.md

 # Typescript Source

-The lotus core is built using Typescript which enables us fully implement common OOP patterns and controls within our codebase.
+The lotus core is built using Typescript which enables us to fully implement common OOP patterns and controls within our codebase.
 You can also use lotus as a typescript module if you are already working in Typescript as well.
 Sample application coming soon!

 # Web Component View